HMS Little Belt (1807): Little Belt affair

 On 19 April Rear-Admiral Herbert Sawyer, based at Bermuda, instructed Bingham to meet Captain Pechell in Guerriere, who was cruising somewhere along the Atlantic seaboard between Charlestown and New York City.
 If he was unable to make contact with Pechell, Bingham was to cruise along the coast, protecting British ships and intercepting enemy vessels and eventually return to Halifax.
 Sawyer warned Bingham to be careful to avoid a clash with the Americans and to stay out of American ports except in the case of dire necessity.
 In the event, Bingham did not locate Guerriere, and continued to cruise along the coast.

 On the morning of 10 May, as Little Belt was some 48 miles east of Cape Charles at the entrance to Chesapeake Bay, she sighted a strange sail in the distance.
 Bingham made signal #277, which requested the strange ship, if a British warship, to show her number.
 The other ship did not reply and Bingham concluded that the mystery ship was a United States Navy frigate.
 He hoisted his colours and began to round Cape Hatteras.
 The frigate followed, catching up to Little Belt, and appeared to be trying to maneuver into a position to rake the sloop.
 Bingham veered three times to foil the American's attempts, while calling for the frigate to identify herself.
 Each time though the American demanded the same of Bingham.
-The frigate, actually the 44-gun USS President under Commodore John Rodgers had mistaken Little Belt for another British warship which had recently been observed pressing American sailors.
-Bingham claimed President then opened fire on Little Belt, although the Americans claimed the same of the British.
+The frigate, actually the 44-gun USS President under Commodore John Rodgers had mistaken Little Belt for HMS Guerriere, which had recently been observed impressing the sailing master of USS Spitfire, John Diggio.
+Bingham claimed President then opened fire on Little Belt, although the Americans claimed Little Belt fired first.
 Regardless, an engagement began, lasting three-quarters of an hour.
 The British observed that President had a fire on board as she drew away.